-1. Owner (and tenant if applicable) will receive a reminder notice from the Community Manager advising that a condition observed on the property is a violation of the CCR's or Rules and Regulations.
-The Owner will have fourteen (14) days to bring the violation into compliance except for violations considered to be repeatable offenses as listed in Attachment.
-A repeatable violation is defined as any infraction that may be easily remedied, but immediately repeated.

-- 2. Should Homeowner not comply within fourteen (14) day period: - a.
-If there is no Covenants Enforcement Committee, all violations not remedied within the fourteen (14) day period, or any repeatable violations that occur again within 60 days of original violation, may be turned over to the Association's attorney to pursue compliance.
-Your Association's Documents provide that all costs associated with this process including legal fees may be charged to your account. - b.
-If the Covenants Enforcement Committee is in place, a second letter is sent (Certified, Return Receipt Requested).
+- 1. Owner (and tenant if applicable) will receive a First (1st) reminder notice from the Community Manager advising that a condition observed on the property is a violation of the CCR's or Rules and Regulations.
+The Owner will have fourteen (14) days to bring the violation into compliance.
+If not resolved the Owner (and tenant if applicable) will receive a Second (2nd) reminder notice sent certified and regular mail with fourteen (14) days to bring the violation into compliance, except for violations considered to be repeatable offenses as listed in Attachment.
+A repeatable violation is defined as any infraction that may be easily remedied, but immediately repeated. - 2.
+Should Homeowner not comply within the second fourteen (14) day period: - a.
+If there is no Covenants Enforcement Committee, all violations not remedied within the second fourteen (14) day period, or any repeatable violations that occur again within 60 days of original violation, may be turned over to the Association's attorney to pursue compliance.
+Your Association's Documents provide that all costs associated with this process including legal fees may be charged to your account.

+- b.
+If the Covenants Enforcement Committee is in place, a third letter is sent (Certified and regular mail).
 This letter notifies the homeowner that the violation has not been corrected as previously requested or was a repeatable violation within the 60 day period.
 This letter details the fine and/or suspension, and informs the homeowner that their violation will be reviewed at the next monthly meeting of the Covenant Enforcement Committee.
 Failure to claim the certified letter or attend the meeting does not stop the process.
-Homeowners are charged \$10.00 for each certified letter.
+Homeowners are charged \$10.00 for each certified letter mailed during the enforcement process.
 Minutes of the Committee meeting shall contain a statement of the results of the hearing and if the sanction is confirmed or rejected. - c.
 Manager sends a letter with decision of Committee action.
-If a fine has been levied, an invoice for fines and costs will be included which are payable to West Lake Homeowners Association, Inc. in five (5) days by separate check.
+If a fine has been levied, an invoice for fines and costs will be included which are payable to West Lake Homeowners Association, Inc. in thirty (30) days by separate check.
 See Declaration Section 19.6.4. - d.
 If not paid in 30 days, Community Manager turns matter over to the Association's attorney who sends a final demand letter.
 The Owner shall be responsible for any and all reasonable attorney's fees incurred in forwarding demand letter(s) to Owner.
 The prevailing party shall be entitled to its reasonable attorney's fees resulting from the litigation of the matter. - e.
 A fine of \$100 may be levied on the basis of each day of a continuing violation, except that no such fine shall exceed \$1,000. - f.
 Daily fines will begin following receipt of notice and will continue until corrective action is taken, and the Community Manager receives written request to re-inspect the violation.
 Daily fines will cease when the Community Manager re-inspects the violation(s) and finds that the appropriate corrective action has been taken.
-Community Manager will issue a written approval to the Owner.
+Community Manager will issue a written approval to the Owner. - g.

-- g.
 Any Owner's account showing an unpaid fine amounting to \$1,000 or more may have a lien filed against the Lot and such lien will include the collection costs, legal fees and attorney charges associated with the collection process. - h.
 Owners will be restored to a Good Standing Status when all good standing criteria have been met and the violation has been rectified.
 After reviewing the Owner's account, the Community Manager will issue a letter stating that "good standing" status has been restored.